LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ### LivePerson Client:

 The LivePerson (LP) Client is a wrapper for the [HTTP Client](liveperson-functions-development-toolbelt.html#http-client).
 It simplifies the usage of LivePerson APIs by providing automatic service discovery as well as taking care of the authorization.
+To use the LP Client you need to [whitelist](liveperson-functions-development-whitelisting-domains.html) `api.liveperson.net`.

  Every LivePerson API has a service name.
 This is documented in the respective page on [developers.liveperson.com](https://developers.liveperson.com).
 The [Messaging Interactions API](messaging-interactions-api-overview.html) for instance has the service name `msgHist`.
 The LP Client expects the LpService name as the first argument.
 This can be done by using our `LpServices` enum or by manually providing the service name as a string.
 Each of the API-domains related to the `LpServices` enum is whitelisted in LivePerson Functions by default. (s.
 [Whitelisted Domains](liveperson-functions-development-whitelisting-domains.html#domains-whitelisted-by-default) for more information)